 Our research shows that clear bin placement is the single, most effective action you can take.

 Recycling is simple and hard at the same time, mostly because what is or is not recyclable is hyper local to the area where you live or work.
-However, when people learn what and how to recycle, participation increases, and most are happy to do so.
+However, when people learn how to properly recycle, they are more likely to participate.

 Conduct Waste Audits

-A waste audit is a sophisticated dumpster dive to analyze and understand what is being thrown away and if it has been separated into the proper waste stream.
-Waste audits can help you measure and manage your program.
-Waste audits are especially important for large generators of waste.
+A waste audit is a sophisticated dumpster dive to analyze what is being thrown away and if it has been separated into the proper waste stream.
+Waste audits are especially important for entities that generate a lot of waste.
+It can help you:

 Single-Sort or “Mixed” Recycling